sejal-123/sejal-123/README.md

 ### 🌟 Building Seamless Digital Experiences

 Welcome to my GitHub!
-I'm a **Frontend Developer** from **India**, passionate about crafting intuitive and engaging user interfaces that make an impact.
+I'm a **Frontend Developer** from **Pune**, passionate about crafting intuitive and engaging user interfaces that make an impact.
 I thrive on bringing designs to life and writing optimized, efficient code that powers seamless user experiences.

 ---